 The Company determines the acquisition date fair value of contingent consideration obligations based on a probability-weighted income approach derived from revenue estimates and a probability assessment with respect to the likelihood of achieving contingent obligations.
 The fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement as defined using the fair value concepts in ASC 820.
 The resulting most likely payouts are discounted using an appropriate effective annual interest rate.
 At each reporting date, the contingent consideration obligation will be revalued to estimated fair value and changes in fair value will be reflected as income or expense in the consolidated statement of operations.
 Changes in the fair value of the contingent considerations may result from changes in discount periods and rates and changes in the timing and amount of revenue estimates.
-Changes in assumptions utilized in the contingent consideration fair value estimates could result in an increase in the contingent consideration fair value estimates could result in an increase in the contingent consideration fair value estimates could result in an increase in the contingent consideration fair value estimates could result in an increase in the contingent consideration obligation and a corresponding charge to operating results.
+Changes in assumptions utilized in the contingent consideration fair value estimates could result in an increase in the contingent consideration obligation and a corresponding charge to operating results.

-As part of the SIA Acquisition, the Company is required to pay to the shareholder of SIA up to \$90.0 million for two separate payments, which are dependent on 1) achieving certain revenue-based performance milestones in 2023, 2024, and 2025 (up to \$50.0 million in additional payments), as well as 2) the approval by the FDA of the PMA for DuraSorb for certain uses by certain timing targets (up to \$40.0 million in additional payments).
+As part of the SIA Acquisition, the Company is required to pay to the former shareholders of SIA up to \$90.0 million for two separate payments, which are dependent on 1) achieving certain revenue-based performance milestones in 2023, 2024, and 2025 (up to \$50.0 million in additional payments), as well as 2) the approval by the FDA of the PMA for DuraSorb for certain uses by certain timing targets (up to \$40.0 million in additional payments).
 The Company used iterations of the Monte Carlo simulation to calculate the fair value of the contingent consideration for the revenue-based milestone that considered the possible outcomes of scenarios related to each specific milestone for the revenue based performance milestone.
-The Company used probabilities of achieving the conditions to calculate the fair value of the contingent consideration date and \$25.0 million for the PMA approval milestone as of December 31, 2022.
-The company recorded a total of \$50.1 million in other liabilities as of June 30, 2023 and \$12.7 million in accrued expenses and other current liabilities at June 30, 2023 in the consolidated balance sheet of the company.
+The Company used probabilities of achieving the conditions to calculate the fair value of the contingent consideration for the PMA approval milestone.
+The Company estimated the fair value of the contingent consideration for the revenue based milestone at the acquisition date and \$25.0 million for the PMA approval milestone at the acquisition date.
+The company recorded a total of \$51.2 million in other liabilities as of September 30, 2023 and \$13.0 million in accrued expenses and other current liabilities at September 30, 2023 in the consolidated balance sheet of the Company.